Mapping Obscured Star Formation in the Host Galaxy of FRB 20201124A: Analysis and Results

 For the optically-inferred SFRs, we adopt the $\mathrm{SFR_{opt}}$ values from \cite{Heintz20} which are derived from $\mathrm{H{\alpha}}$ line luminosities.
+We note that the $\mathrm{H{\alpha}}$-inferred SFR for FRB\,20121102A is obtained from \cite{Tendulkar2017}.
 For cases in which the $\mathrm{H{\alpha}}$-inferred SFR is not available, we adopt SFRs obtained from broad-band SED fitting \citep{Bhandari20a, Hatsukade22, Bhandari23, Gordon2023, Law23}.
 We note that in the case of the Galactic FRB\,20200428A, we use the SFR derived from the Cosmic Background Explorer (COBE) observations of N\,{\sc ii} 205$\mu$m emission \citep{MW97} as reported in \citet{Chomiuk11}.
-Thus, our literature sample of 30 bursts comprises all FRB hosts with relevant radio limits or detections and accompanying optically-inferred SFRs.
+Thus, our literature sample of 32 bursts comprises all FRB hosts with relevant radio limits or detections and accompanying optically-inferred SFRs.
 The results and references are listed in Table~\ref{tab:all_sfr}.
 For comparison, we include a sample of star-forming field galaxies that are radio-selected at $z \lesssim 0.3$ from the VLA-COSMOS Source Catalog \citep{Smolvic17}.